delgadilloabel1-cmd/delgadilloabel1-cmd/README.md

 When I’m not writing code, you’ll probably find me:

-- Watching movies and dissecting the storytelling -Traveling to a new destination
+- Watching movies and dissecting the storytelling
+- Traveling to a new destination
--Trying out new foods and resturants
+- Trying out new foods and resturants
--Training for Hyrox
+- Training for Hyrox
--Reading an exicting thriller novel
+- Reading an exicting thriller novel
--Spending time with my dog Canelo
+- Spending time with my dog Canelo
--Hanging out with friends and family
+- Hanging out with friends and family

 I’m always open to collaboration, learning, and new ideas.
 Feel free to reach out via email: delgadilloabel1@gmail.com let’s create something amazing together.